KasunThushara/hailo-nodered-node/README.md

 # 🚀 node-red-contrib-hailo-detect

-Custom Node-RED nodes to interface with Hailo AI for object detection using Raspberry Pi and Hailo-8 accelerator.
+Custom Node-RED nodes to interface with Hailo AI for object detection and pose estimation using Raspberry Pi and Hailo-8 accelerator.

 ---